 As mentioned earlier, do not give bluebirds any doubt over comfort and safety of your garden.
 When they find any place unsafe for them, they are likely to fly away.
 Besides cats, house sparrows may also create stressful situations for bluebirds.

 Since these birds love to eat berries and other fruit during winters, it is a great idea to plant berry-growing shrubs and trees to attract them.
 Note that bluebirds enjoy eating berries and fruits of sumac, red cedar, dogwood, elderberry, hackberry, blueberry, Virginia creeper, and bayberry.

 However, make sure to plant these shrubs and trees at different spots of your backyard.
 If you want to make an incredibly attractive habitat, you can grow them scatter with herbaceous flowerbeds and open grassy lawns.

 Bluebirds are more attracted to open areas, especially the places having low grass and perches.
 So, if you want to attract them to your garden or yard, make sure to trim your lawn grass.
 This will allow bluebirds to perch on branches/poles and hunt insects easily.

 Bluebirds are always a delight to have in your garden.
-Watching these beautiful creatures and listening to their harmonious chirping brings tranquility to your mind.
+Watching or drawing these beautiful creatures and listening to their harmonious chirping brings tranquility to your mind.
 Not only this, they will keep your backyard free of insects and pests.
 So, if you want them to flock to your vicinity, make sure to follow these tips.